cosinekitty/astronomy/source/js/README.md

 of the eclipse, which is half of the amount of time the eclipse spends in each phase (expressed in minutes), or 0 if the eclipse never reaches that phase.
 By converting from minutes to days, and subtracting/adding with `peak`, the caller may determine the date and time of the beginning/end of each eclipse phase.

-**Kind**: global class
 **Properties**

 | Name | Type | Description |